mitsu-wq/ShonenMagazinePocketBot/README.md

 ## Troubleshooting

-- **Event loop errors**: If you encounter asyncio-related errors (e.g., "object Message can't be used in 'await' expression"), ensure methods like `send_message` and `send_photo` are called without `await`, as they are synchronous in OrigamiBot.
+- **Event loop errors**: If you encounter asyncio-related errors (e.g., "object Message can't be used in 'await' expression"), ensure methods like `send_message` are called without `await`, as they are synchronous in OrigamiBot.